aishika7/Crop-Recommendation-using-AutoML/README.md

-# 🌱 Crop Recommendation System using IBM Cloud
+# 🌱 Crop Recommendation System using AutoML IBM Cloud

 ## 📌 Project Overview
 This project is a **Crop Recommendation System** built using **IBM Cloud services** (no coding required).